codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-releases-management.md

 max-width="50%"
 %}

-There are other tabs that show you the chart used, the values as well as the final manifests that were actually deployed.

-{% include
-image.html
-lightbox="true"
-file="/images/kubernetes-helm/dashboard/manifests.png"
-url="/images/kubernetes-helm/dashboard/manifests.png"
-alt="Final rendered manifests"
-caption="Final rendered manifests"
-max-width="50%"
-%}

->Note that rolling back a release will take some time to finish and the change is not instantly updated in the Codefresh UI.
+>It takes time to complete rollback for a release, and the change in the cluster is not instantly updated in the Codefresh UI.
 If you also use a [custom rollback pipeline](#overriding-the-default-helm-actions), the delay between the cluster update and the UI refresh is even longer.

 ## Helm UI actions